by MICHAEL FREEDBERG

 SPECIAL TO EASTBOSTON.COM

 Mike Freedberg is editor and publisher of the blog, Here and Sphere.
 He is also a political consultant.
-He regularly contributes original, participatory content to EastBoston.com.
+He actively supported Coletta’s candidacy for city councilor.
+He contributes original, participatory content regularly to EastBoston.com.